Medically reviewed by Drugs.com. Last updated on Feb 18, 2021.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 A nurse or other trained health professional will give you this medicine.
-This medicine is given through a needle placed in a vein and given over 45 minutes to 3 hours, depending on your dose
+This medicine is given through a needle placed in one of your veins.
+This medicine is given slowly, so the needle will have to remain in place for 45 minutes to 3 hours.

 It is very important that your doctor check you closely while you are receiving this medicine.
 This is to make sure the medicine has worked properly.
 Blood tests may be needed to check for unwanted effects.

-This medicine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause a serious type of allergic reaction called anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving this medicine.

-It is important to tell your doctor if you are pregnant, planning to become pregnant.
+It is important to tell your doctor if you are pregnant or planning to become pregnant.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.